Top tips for seeing birds in the Camargue region of Southern France!

 When looking into places to stay, we admit that we're open to forfeiting comfort in exchange with being close to the best areas to see wildlife and nature overall.
 Luckily, in the Camargue, we got the best of both worlds.

 The Hostellerie du Pont de Gau is the perfect place for those visiting the region to spend their time bird watching, as the front door is quite literally about 50 steps from the Ornithological Park entrance.
 The location is a definite perk, and the Hostellerie's welcoming staff, clean and spacious rooms (with air conditioning!), free parking, and relaxing bar make this accommodation one of the top places we've stayed.
+Check out their website here!

 Don't let the word "hostellerie" deter you - while this is a budget-friendly accommodation, "hostellerie" is just another word for "hotellerie," or hotel business.